ArgoRobots/Sales-Tracker/README.md

 To use the program effectively, follow these steps:

-1. **Add an accountant**: The first step is to add an accountant that will be associated with the sales and purchases.
-2. **Add companies**: Enter the companies you will be buying from.
+1. **Add companies**: Enter the companies you will be buying from.
-3. **Add categories**: Organize your products by creating categories, making it easier to manage inventory and track sales.
-For example, if your company buys many different types of robotic components, you can add the categories "Bolts, nuts, screws, ball bearings, motors, etc.
+2. **Add categories**: Organize your products by creating categories, making it easier to manage inventory and track sales.
+For example, if your company buys many different types of robotic components, you can add the categories "Bolts, nuts, screws, ball bearings, etc.
-4. **Add products**: Once categories are set, you can create products within those categories.
+3. **Add products**: Once categories are set, you can create products within those categories.
-5. **Add sales and purchases**: After setting up accountants, companies, categories, and products, you can start adding sales and purchases into the system.
+4. **Add sales and purchases**: Now you can start adding purchases and sales into the system and watch the charts update in real time.

 ## Publishing Argo Sales Tracker to a .exe file
 The `.exe` installer for Argo Sales Tracker is built using [Advanced Installer Professional Edition](https://www.advancedinstaller.com/) to ensure a smooth and professional installation experience.